liatrio/tag-o11y-quick-start-manifests/README.md

 In the default quick start stack, the gateway collector:

-Receive metrics and process/export them to Prometheus.
+* receives metrics and process/export them to Prometheus.

 Receive logs and process/export them to Loki.